 Analysis and Test Results

 Choosing the right planter can easily nourish your plants and provide a significant improvement to the style of your home.
-Our selection of top products are scored on the aesthetics, quality, functionality, maintenance and versatility they provide.
+These products are scored on the aesthetics, quality, functionality, maintenance, and versatility they provide.

 For this category, we consider the general look of each product and how that could be incorporated into our homes and the homes of our friends and family.
 We considered how unique the design is, as well as how versatile it is to fit a variety of home decor styles.
 Ceramic, fiberstone, and glass models generally scored higher in this metric than their plastic counterparts, including the plastic models that are styled and designed to look like stone or ceramic.

-Those that did not do as well in this category were those that we deemed to have a more specific style or casual application.
-For example, the La Jolie Muse Hanging Pot Set and the Bloem Ariana pot both left something to be desired in their basic style and materials.
-Additionally, models such as the Classic Home and Garden with printed materials that did not quite meet a passing standard for what they were meant to look like, i.e. its plastic painted like a barrel, fell short here.
+Products that didn't do as well in this category were those that we deemed to have a more specific style or casual application.
+For example, the La Jolie Muse Hanging Pot Set and Bloem Ariana pot both left something to be desired in their basic style and materials.

 Quality of Design and Materials

 When assessing quality, we examined the materials and construction of each option extensively.
 We know you want the plant to tell you when it's ready to be moved, not its pot.